 This broad category of ingredients includes beans, lentils, and peas.
 Legumes of all types are low in fat and cholesterol and excellent sources of fiber and protein.
 Examples include black beans, kidney beans, pinto beans, chickpeas, black-eyed peas, edamame, split peas, and lentils.
 These foods can easily be transformed into burgers, meatballs, or fillings for burritos and tacos.
 Add them to pasta, stew, chili, stir-fry, or salad for an extra boost of protein.

 Whole grains consist of three parts: the bran, germ, and endosperm, each of which contains a different array of important vitamins, minerals, phytochemicals, and proteins.
 Examples of whole grains are quinoa, farro, wheat, millet, amaranth, oats, barley, and brown rice.
 Pair these with a bean, lentil, or plant-based meat for a more nutritionally complete meal.
-When making a sandwich or wrap, opt for a whole-grain bread, bun, or tortilla.
+When making sandwiches or wraps, opt for whole-grain bread, buns, or tortillas.

 Nuts and seeds provide the body with healthy fats, fiber, and protein.
 Chia, hemp, and flax seeds can be sprinkled into yogurt, cereal, or smoothies, while pumpkin and sunflower seeds are easy to snack on while at work or school.
 Nuts, like cashews, almonds, walnuts, and peanuts, are also good sources of protein, containing between 5 and 9 grams of protein per quarter-cup.
 They can be eaten independently or incorporated into dishes for an extra crunch.